simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-with-nvidia-support/index.en.md

 {{< youtube id="aCI5LzHPKn0" >}}

 [**Fedora**](https://getfedora.org/) is another Linux distro that prioritizes **NVIDIA graphics card support**.
 It offers seamless integration with NVIDIA GPUs through the RPM Fusion repositories, allowing you to easily install the latest NVIDIA drivers.
 Fedora also provides an open-source tool called **"Negativo17"** that simplifies the installation of NVIDIA drivers and optimizes the overall performance of your graphics card.
-With its commitment to cutting-edge technologies, Fedora ensures that your NVIDIA GPU functions smoothly on the Linux platform.
+With its commitment to advanced technologies, Fedora ensures that your NVIDIA GPU functions smoothly on the Linux platform.

 Download Fedora: [https://getfedora.org/](https://getfedora.org/)